 Also of interest is that Pasadena has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Pasadena telecommute to their jobs.
-Overall, about 12.35% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.23% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One thing noticeable about Pasadena, although not a huge city, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Pasadena is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Pasadena a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The per capita income in Pasadena in 2018 was $50,205, which is wealthy relative to California and the nation.
-This equates to an annual income of $200,820 for a family of four.
+The per capita income in Pasadena in 2018 was $59,655, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $238,620 for a family of four.
 However, Pasadena contains both very wealthy and poor people as well.

 The most common language spoken in Pasadena is English.
 Other important languages spoken here include Spanish and Chinese.